apache/lucene-solr/solr/README.md

 This will create a collection that uses a data-driven schema which tries to guess the correct field type when you add documents to the index.
-To see all available options for creating a new collection, execute:
+To see all available options for creating a new collection, enter:

 ```
   bin/solr create -help